Adam-Lukaszewicz/nubisoft-recruitment-test/README.md

 It exposes two endpoints:
 /realtime-weather - returns the current weather for Hamburg and Gliwice simultaneously, /realtime-weather/{cityName} - returns the current weather for the given city.

+### Database integration

+The application saves the respones of the weather api to an in memory database.
+This is done purely as a showcase - the entities are much simpler compared to the models they are supposed to represent and data isn't being read from the database.